Contents

 Your first major decision involves case selection.
 What counts as your case?
 A single organisation, a specific school, a particular individual, a discrete event?
 Your case's should be bounded, clearly defined, and represent a phenomenon you can study within your dissertation timeframe.
 At their institution of Oxford, case study researchers typically investigate 1-3 cases, allowing in-depth study rather than superficial breadth.

 Cases might be selected because they're typical, revealing how phenomena normally operate.
 Alternatively, they might be selected because they're unusual or extreme, offering insights through contrast or intensity.
-At their institution of Warwick, researchers studying educational innovation might select a "best practice" school offering rich insights into successful innovation, or select a struggling school where innovation's particularly challenging, with each case offering different understanding.
+At their institution of Warwick, researchers studying educational innovation might select a "good practise" school offering rich insights into successful innovation, or select a struggling school where innovation's particularly challenging, with each case offering different understanding.

 Single case design involves investigating one case intensively.
 You're applying multiple methods, collecting rich data, developing thorough understanding of this particular phenomenon.
 Single case design suits research into unique phenomena, unusual cases, or phenomena requiring sustained immersion.
 At their institution of Manchester, researchers investigating particular organisations, communities, or individuals often employ single case design.